enkidevs/curriculum/General/Networking/netstat.md

 **FOOTNOTES**

-[1:active internet connection]
-In the active internet connections displayed are without servers.
+[1:socket]
+Socket is a bound to a port number which helps `TPC` layer to identify which are the clients that data needs to be sent to.

+[2:RAW sockets]
+A raw socket is an internet socket that enables direct sending and reciving of internet protocol requests without any protocol-specific transport layer formatting.

-[2:kernel interface table]
+[3:kernel interface table]
-On **Linux** the same table can be achieved using `route` command.
+On **Linux** the same information can be retrieved form the table using `route` command.

 ---
 ## Practice

-What other command can be used on Linux to get the same kernel interfaces table ??? ?
+Which flag is needed to display kernel interface table ??? ?

-* `route`
+* `-r`
-* `traceroute`
+* `-x`
-* `nslookup`
+* `-i`

 ---
 ## Revision

-What flag do we need to use to get all Unix connections ??? ?
+Flag for all TCP connections used with $ netstat
+??? ?

-* `-x`
+* `-t`
 * `-i`
 * `-u`